-This section of the site provides an introduction to the subspecialty training programme in obstetrics and gynaecology.
+Introduction to the subspecialty training programme in obstetrics and gynaecology

 Subspecialty training is a minimum 3-year training programme that comprises: